 The dance ritual is celebrated annually, usually sometime in the month of May.
 One of the highlights of this ritualistic festival is the dancing of couples with no children.
 These couples will take part in an old dance believed to enhance reproduction and childbearing, hence the name of the festival.

-Other than the fertility dance ritual, this festival is characterized by traditional costumes, street dancers and music everywhere.
+Other than the fertility dance ritual, this festival is characterized by traditional costumes, street dancers, and music everywhere.
 It’s a joyous event with something beautiful and sacred at its center – bringing new life into this world.
-And just like any such event in the Philippines, it is cause for celebration out in the open.
+And just like any such event in the Philippines, it is cause for a celebration out in the open.

-But the festival is not just about fertility rites; in fact, it is equally important to honor the three patron saints of Obando – San Pascual, Santa Clara and Nuestra Señora de Salambáo.
+But the festival is not just about fertility rites; in fact, it is equally important to honor the three patron saints of Obando – San Pascual, Santa Clara, and Nuestra Señora de Salambáo.